kerolloz/04-CS-Second-Term/wireless-communication.md

   ```
   B. The first Fresnel zone is an elliptical area along the length of a signal path that
   should be kept free of obstructions.
-When an object extends into a significant por-
+When an object extends into a significant portion of the Fresnel zone,
-  tion of the Fresnel zone, the signal can be diffracted and distorted.
+  the signal can be diffracted and distorted.
   ```